 Course Equivalents for General Education Requirements

-By successfully completing courses 210, 215 or 216, and 220 of Asian Conversations, a student fulfills the following general education requirements, which are all awarded upon completion of Asian Conversations 220:
+By successfully completing courses 210, 215/216, and 220 of Asian Conversations, a student fulfills the following general education requirements:

-Studies in Human Behavior and Society [one HBS]
+Studies in Human Behavior and Society [HBS] (one course)

 How do pilgrims, travelers and migrants make sense of their journeys in Asia?
 Students explore maps, histories, tales, and guides that define Asia today and in years past, including several classic Asian texts; study how cultural, linguistic, economic, religious, social, and political connections and divisions create and sustain communities in Asia; and plan related projects for their Interim course.
-Prerequisite: CHIN 112 or JAPAN 112 or permission of instructor.
-Must be accepted into Asian Conversations program to register.
+Prerequisite: Chinese 112 or Japanese 112 or permission of instructor.
 Offered annually in the fall semester.

 Students pursue guided fieldwork experience in the country whose language they study, either Japan or China.
-Activities and readings in this course build on the topics from ASIAN 210 and three semesters of language study.
+Activities and readings in this course build on the topics from Asian Studies 210 and three semesters of language study.
 Students continue to explore their understanding of Asia through ethnographic observation, interviews, and site visits.
 Students develop projects and follow a process of inquiry that will help them understand how ordinary people construct "Asian" culture and society today.
-Prerequisite: ASIAN 210.
+Prerequisite: Asian Studies 210.
 Offered during Interim.

 Students pursue guided fieldwork experience in the United States.
-Activities and readings in this course build on the topics from ASIAN 210 and three semesters of language study.
+Activities and readings in this course build on the topics from Asian Studies 210 and three semesters of language study.
 Students reflect on the experience of Asians in America through readings, site visits, and local interviews.
 Students develop projects and follow a process of inquiry that will help them understand how ordinary people construct "Asian" culture and society today.
-Prerequisite: ASIAN 210.
+Prerequisite: Asian Studies 210.
 Offered during Interim.